shlesh/shlesh/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=shlesh.shlesh)

-I am a frontend developer and a sophomore at IIITA.
+I am a frontend developer and a pre-final year student at IIITA.

 ## My Technical Skills